 Each company will be eligible to apply according to its particular NACE code.
 If it applies for benefits for employees, then these employees will have to be registered with Jobs Plus as being employed with that company.

-Unless the sector falls under Annex A or B, companies cannot apply under the Covid Wage Supplement Scheme.
-However, companies that are not listed and have been drastically affected should present their case to Malta Enterprise by sending an email on [email protected] Annexes A and B could be amended from time to time.
+Unless the sector falls under a particular Annex of the Covid Wage Supplement, companies cannot apply for the scheme.
+However, companies that are not listed and have been drastically affected should present their case to Malta Enterprise by sending an email on [email protected]

 Definite period contracts, by definition, have to be honoured by both employer and employees.

 6. Is it legal if an employer just decides to reach a mutual agreement with his/her employees to reduce their monthly salary, or waive their salaries for a number of months accordingly, during COVID-19?